AT-Publishing/website/_howto/2020-09-28-verify-checksum.md

 We are going to walk you through the GPG signature verification on the example of [Electrum, a popular OG bitcoin wallet](/glossary/electrum/).

-On the official downloads page, `electrum.org/#download`, the Electrum developer provides installers for all common operating systems with their GPG signatures.
+You will need to use command line for this, but all the commands are listed and explained below.

 {% amp700cloud page.image[1] %}

+**Scammer Alert:** Always download Electrum from the official downloads page, `electrum.org/#download`.
+Electrum provides installers for all common operating systems, along with their GPG signatures.

+#### Signature Verification Step by step
-1. Download Electrum from the official website, [electrum.org](https://electrum.org/#download).

-   Download both the installer and the signature file.
+1. Download Electrum from the official website, electrum.org.
+You will need both the installer and the GPG signature file.

-2. Open your Terminal and install the GPG package.
+2. Open your Terminal to install the package that can verify GPG signatures.
     On Mac that will be `brew install gnupg`, on Linux `apt install gnupg`.
 This is really the fastest, easiest and safest way.

-3. Get the Electrum GPG key and check it's the true key.

-   Look up GPG keys tied up with the domain electrum.org: `gpg --locate-keys electrum.org`.
-   There should only be one answer.
+3. Look up GPG keys tied up with the domain electrum.org You do that like this: `gpg --locate-keys electrum.org`.
+There should only be a single answer.

-   **The true Electrum GPG has been published in 2011**, which you should see in the `pub` line of the output.
+    The true Electrum GPG has been published in 2011, which you should see in the pub line of the output.
      {% amp700cloud page.image[2] %}

-4. Download this key.
-Copy the string just below the publish date and save the key to a file on your computer:
+4. Save this key to your computer.
+The key_id is a code-like string just below the date of publishing.
+It will start with something like 66AB....

-   `gpg --output ~/btc.keyring --export 6694D8DE7BE8EE5631BED9502BD5824B7F9470E6`.
+    `gpg --output ~/btc.keyring --export <key_id>`

-   This should create a file at `~/btc.keyring`.
+    You now have a new file at ~/btc.keyring.

-5. Change to the folder into which you downloaded your Electrum installer and your signature (.asc) file.
+5. Change to the folder where you have your Electrum installer.
+    You've also got its GPG signature file there.
+That's the file that ends with `.asc`.

-   Verify that they are matching the GPG key:
+6. Verify that they are matching the Electrum GPG key you downloaded.
     `gpgv --keyring ~/btc.keyring ./<electrum-installer>.asc ./<electrum-installer>`

-   The output should look something like the following.
-It should definitely say the signature is good.
+    The output should say "Good signature".
     {% amp700cloud page.image[3] %}

+That's it!

-If you followed all the steps above and successfully verified the GPG signature, you can safely install the application.
+If you followed all the steps above and got a Good signature, you can safely install the Electrum wallet.